yellicode/typescript-extension/docs/api.md

 * All

 ## <a name="enum-member-definition"></a> EnumMemberDefinition interface
+Represents a TypeScript enumeration member.

 ### EnumMemberDefinition.description: string
+Gets the description of the element.
+This field is optional.
 ### EnumMemberDefinition.name: string
+Get or sets the name of the code element.
+This field is required.
 ### EnumMemberDefinition.value: any
+The value of the member, which can either be a number or a string.
+This field is optional.
+If this field has a value, an initializer will be written.

 ## <a name="enum-options"></a> EnumOptions interface